codalogic/exodep/README.md

 ## pause

 The `pause` command will wait for user to press the `Return` key before continuing.
-This can give the user the change to see any errors, particularly if running the script by double-clicking it on Windows.
+This can give the user the chance to see any errors, particularly if running the script by double-clicking it on Windows.
 For example, the following could be placed in the `exodep-imports/__end.exodep`: